FME Versions and Workspace Compatibility

 In theory, FME is backward compatible within each FME product and within our 3-year support policy guidelines.
 Therefore, you can:

-In practice, FME is backward compatible many releases apart, but there are limits to this.
-In some cases, we may have had to fix something that was broken in a previous release and the ‘fix’ may create different (hopefully better) results than the old version.
-Incompatibility between FME versions often happens because of updates to the libraries and APIs that FME uses, or due to security reasons.
+In practice, FME is backward-compatible with many releases, but there are limits to this.
+In some cases, we may have had to fix something that was broken in a previous release, and the ‘fix’ may create different (hopefully better) results than the old version.
+Incompatibility between FME versions often occurs because of updates to the libraries and APIs FME uses, or for security reasons.
 This inevitably results in significant changes to the formats, systems, and services supported by FME.

 When upgrading FME versions, we recommend testing workflows before putting them into production.
 You can check the FME Change Log and FME Deprecations for any updates to the functionality you rely on.

 Remember, you can have multiple versions of FME Form installed on the same machine just by using a different installation folder for each one.
-You can keep your production version of FME working while also testing the latest version released.
+You can keep your production version of FME running while also testing the latest release.
 See Installing Multiple Versions of FME Form for more information.

 Backward compatibility does not apply to publishing from FME Form to FME Flow.
-This refers to compatibility between products, and the same major versions of FME Form and FME Flow should be used when publishing.
+This refers to product compatibility, and the same major versions of FME Form and FME Flow should be used when publishing.

 Forward Compatibility